 Collecting income tax records:

-- material needs to be gathered from a number of institutions,
+- material needs to be gathered from several institutions,

 - forms need to be filed,